jonhadfield/easeprobe/README.md

 # 8. License

-EaseProbe is under the Apache 2.0 license.
+GuardianProbe is under the Apache 2.0 license.
 See the [LICENSE](./LICENSE) file for details.